GPhMorin/GenLib.jl/README.md

 An unofficial, pure Julia port of R's GENLIB genetics and genealogical library.

 To install, using REPL: `using Pkg; Pkg.add(url="https://github.com/GPhMorin/GenLib.jl")` or `add https://github.com/GPhMorin/GenLib.jl` in the Pkg REPL mode.
+You may then use the library with `using GenLib` or `import GenLib`.

 If you use this project in a publication, please cite the original R package: